apache/fineract/INSTALL.md

   + api-docs ... folder contains html based documentation on the platform API for this release
   + database ... folder contains database setup and upgrade scripts required for installation
   + pentahoReports ... folder contains any out-of-the-box reports provided through pentaho
-  + apps ... folder contains apps like reference app and community app that speak to the platform
+  + apps ... folder contains apps like community app that speak to the platform
   |
   -- CHANGELOG.MD ... file documents changelog of project up to this release -- CONTRIBUTORS.MD ... file provides details on contributors to project